silvacms/silvatheme.standardissue/README.txt

 silvatheme.standardissue
 ========================

-Standard Issue is a visual design (theme) for Silva 2.2 and higher.
+Standard Issue is a visual design (theme) for Silva 3.0 and higher.
+For previous versions of Silva, please refer to previous versions of this extension.

 For more information about how to create your own design, please check the `Silva developer documentation`_.